 Considering that the underlying purpose of having a website and providing web content is to draw in new clients and customers, it may seem most beneficial for your web content to focus on discussing and selling your brand, products or services.
 Actually, this type of web content is the most ineffective and least desirable to produce, mainly because readers are wary of constant sales tactics.
 Readers desire answers and information, and web content that provides this to them becomes invaluable.
 They are more likely to share this type of content with others and return for more themselves, establishing a bond of trust with the brand over time that can eventually lead to purchases of products or services.
 So how do you create this kind of content?
 Following are four key tips that will help to improve the results of your web content:

-- Watch your formatting.
 Many readers will scan content in order to determine if it is of value to them, and formatting can affect the results.
-Large, long paragraphs are difficult to scan, especially on small screens, so may be passed over entirely.
+Large, long paragraphs look daunting, especially on small screens.
+As a result, consumers pass over them often.
 Content that contains headings, bullet points, numbered lists and smaller paragraphs are more attractive as they can be more easily scanned and read.
 Well-chosen images are also highly beneficial, engaging more visual readers.

 Once you have completed writing a piece of web content, it is very important to carefully edit it, looking for spelling, grammar and other errors that can throw a reader’s attention.
-This is a great opportunity to ensure that the above points are fully in, your sentences are clear and easy to understand, the content provides what is promised in the headline, and any hyperlinks provided work as intended.
+This ensures that = your sentences are clear and easy to understand.
+Additionally the content stays relevant to its headline, and any hyperlinks work as intended.

 Creating effective web content takes time and effort, but it is very well worth it.
-Over time, you will discover what types of content are yielding the best results and can further strengthen your position by focusing on continuing to create these types of content.
-You will find that your audience grows steadily as more and more readers learn that you are a trustworthy, valuable resource to rely upon.
+Over time, you will discover what types of content yield the best results.
+Then, you can focus on continuing to create these types of content.
+You will find that your audience grows steadily as readers learn that you are a reliable source.